shanker-narayan/grocery_data_analysis/README.md

 IGNORE 1 ROWS
 (sales_id, salesperson_id, customer_id, product_id, quantity, discount, total_price, sales_date, transaction_number);

-**--- Calculating spending bins: definining "orders" and other data structure notes**
+**----------Calculating spending bins: definining "orders" and other data structure notes----------**

 This dataset does not contain an order_id field.
 After inspecting the sales table, I confirmed that each record represents a single transaction rather than a line-item within a multi-product order.